 ...Or I try on a larger size in which the buttons close all the way but the rest of the shirt is big enough for me to go camping in.

 Don't even get me started on finding the right bra.
 Much like tops, it seems like all the "cute" frilly bras that I gravitate towards are reserved for the ladies who don't over-compensate in the boobage department like I do.
-I try on the "cute" ones as well and am often left resorting to buy the rather plain-Jane garments that have the sole function of keeping my chest intact instead of giving it a more alluring sex appeal.
+I try on the "cute" ones, the ones which have flimsy straps fashioned from shoelaces, and am often left resorting to buy the rather plain-Jane garments that have the sole function of keeping my chest intact instead of giving it a more alluring sex appeal.

 I truly wonder what goes on in the minds of bra engineers when they make these vital aesthetic decisions.